Jorge Paulo Lemann: Career

 Lemann is a board member of Lojas Americanas S.A. and was a former board member of Gillette (where he first worked with Warren Buffett); chairman of the Latin American Advisory Committee of the New York Stock Exchange; founder and board member of Fundação Estudar, pt which provides scholarships for Brazilian students; and a member of the international advisory board of DaimlerChrysler.

 Lemann is a co-founder of Brazilian investment firm 3G Capital, which owns brands such as Burger King, Anheuser-Busch and Heinz.
 In September 2010, 3G launched a $4 billion bid, at a 45% premium over market, for all the stock of Burger King.
 "3G was advised in the BK offer by Lazard, JPMorgan Chase, Barclays Capital and the law firm Kirkland & Ellis.
 3G already has some experience in burgers and fries, having previously invested in Wendy's."
 Together with Berkshire Hathaway, 3G Capital acquired the H. J. Heinz Company for $28 billion in 2013.
 Its new CEO Bernardo Hees is a former manager of Burger King.
 The same group announced the merger of Kraft Foods with Heinz in March 2015.
 He was on the board of Kraft Heinz until 2021, when he announced he was leaving to reduce his travel commitments.

 In March 2023, following an increase in Ambev's market cap, he once again became the richest person in Brazil.

+In 2002, Lemann founded the Lemann Foundation, which in 2025 funded the creation of the Lemann Center at the University of Zurich.

+In June 2026, the Instituto Coordenadas de Gobernanza y Economía Aplicada, a Madrid-based think tank, named Lemann one of the 25 most influential business leaders in Latin America.
+The ranking evaluated criteria including value creation, industry leadership, regional influence, international reach, and economic impact.